Godzilla Minus Zero: Development

+Pre-production

-In June 2025, the Agency for Cultural Affairs-commissioned "Film Staff Development Project" disclosed that filming for Yamazaki's next movie would take place from early August to December 2025, and they were seeking film students to recruit.
+In June 2025, the Agency for Cultural Affairs–commissioned "Film Staff Development Project" disclosed that filming for Yamazaki's next movie would take place from early August to December 2025, and they were seeking film students to recruit.
 On July 17, Bloomberg News reported that Toho International's president, Kōji Ueda, clarified that the new Godzilla film would be a sequel and a 2026 release was currently planned.
 On July 27, the site yamazakimovie-extra.jp was launched to find volunteer extras for the film from August to September.
 It recycled the Blockbuster Monster Movie (temp) (超大作怪獣映画(仮)) placeholder used for Minus One during pre-production and confirmed Toho would be financing with Robot Communications, featuring an all-star Japanese cast.
-The official website also initially contained metadata in its source code identifying the project as a Godzilla film and stating that Ryunosuke Kamiki and Minami Hamabe would return.
-By July 30, this text had been removed shortly after it was discovered and shared by a Twitter user.

 Filming

-Principal photography took place with extras on location in Ibaraki Prefecture from August 30 to September 14.
-It is expected to wrap in late December; filming is also set to take place in New Zealand and Norway, according to The Hollywood Reporter.
+Principal photography took place with extras on location in Ibaraki Prefecture from August 30 to September 14, 2025.
+The Hollywood Reporter claimed additional shooting took place in New Zealand and Norway.
+However, according to an official press release, the film was shot entirely in Japan.
+Filming was expected to wrap in late December.
+It became the first Japanese production filmed for IMAX.
+Yamazaki's longtime collaborator Kōzō Shibasaki served as cinematographer.

 Extra recruitment reports also state that due to the film's historical drama setting, there would be restrictions on the extras' costume sizes, hairstyles, and hair colors (with hair dyeing being prohibited) for those participating as extras.
 A scene featuring Japanese maintenance soldiers was shot at a temple in Maizuru on November 3, which was Godzilla Day in Japan.
-Filming will occur around Seijōgakuen-mae Station on November 25.
+Filming occurred around Seijōgakuen-mae Station on November 25, and in Inashiki District, Ibaraki on December 15.

-At the opening ceremony of Godzilla Fest 2025, held on November 3, 2025 (Japan Standard Time) at the Tokyo Dome City Hall, Toho unveiled the official title of Yamazaki's next Godzilla feature as Godzilla Minus Zero.
-A teaser logo, personally illustrated by Yamazaki was shown.
+At the opening ceremony of Godzilla Fest 2025, held on November 3, 2025, at the Tokyo Dome City Hall, Toho unveiled the official title of Yamazaki's next Godzilla feature as Godzilla Minus Zero.
+A teaser logo, personally illustrated by Yamazaki, was shown.
 Yamazaki said via a pre-recorded message that he was unable to attend the festival since he is currently filming Minus Zero.
 It was also announced that Shirogumi will handle VFX; and production is shared between Toho Studios and Robot Communications.
 Industry sources told The Hollywood Reporter the same day that "the new film is being positioned not just as a sequel but as a statement piece".
 Plot details, cast confirmations, and an exact premiere date remain undisclosed.

+On December 10, Yamazaki finished that day's filming at 5:00 p.m. and then made a surprise appearance at a Tokyo event for James Cameron's Avatar: Fire and Ash.
+During their onstage conversation, Cameron expressed enthusiasm for Godzilla Minus Zero and offered to direct the film's second unit if it fell behind schedule.